phan-kimngan/aiproject2025_k-v-sovai-translator/README.md

 ### Training the Model

-1. Slipt the data with ratio of 8:1:1 and save the results in the `Advanced AI Project/ folder
+1. Split the dataset into training, validation, and test sets with a ratio of 8:1:1, then save them in the Advanced AI Project/ directory.
 2. Run the following command to train the model using the preprocessed data.
 The trained model will be saved in `skt-ax3.1light-kor-vie-qlora/` and `skt-ax3.1light-vie-kor-qlora/` directories:

    ```